juzybits/polymedia-zklogin-demo/README.md

 ## Webapp

-The webapp lets users create a Sui zkLogin address and send a transaction with various OpenID providers: Google, Facebook (TODO), Twitch (TODO).
+The webapp lets users create a Sui zkLogin address and send a transaction with various OpenID providers: Google, Twitch, Facebook.

 When the user click "log in with X provider", this webapp: // TODO
 - Creates an ephemeral key pair.